shazz/shazz.github.io/content/blog/vaccines/fuzionviruskiller/fuzionviruskiller.md

 - *Can clean memory*: Partial (clear `RESVALID` and call TOS Reset vector)
 - *Special features*:
     - Replicate automatically if the bootsector contains the undocumented resident program magic word
-    - Register access is obfuscated
+    - Registers access is obfuscated

 ### Description

 The Fuzion Virus Killer III is an interesting hybrid memory checker and resident guardian vaccine, it doesn't do an in-depth memory check but at least check for any reset resistant programs and vectors and can partially clean the memory (but won't trigger a full memory clean).
 And at the same time, it attaches to `HDV_BPB` to detect any bootsector which contains (in plain text) the undocument resident program magic word and if found, will replicate itself instead while playing a sound.
+That won't work with latest viruses which are encoded but would work well on early viruses.

 <img src="{attach}fuzionviruskiller_photo_0.png" width="45%"/>&nbsp;<img src="{attach}fuzionviruskiller_photo_1.png" width="45%"/>